 Reliable sources of information.

 Right now it is really important that we get our information from reliable sources.
-As we have seen over the last few weeks there is so much incorrect information popping up everywhere.
-Please make sure that you check the source of the information before believing it!
+As we have seen over the last few years there is so much incorrect information popping up everywhere.
+Please make sure that you check the source of the information before believing it, and double check against a reliable source!
 Here are some sources we recommend that will provide reliable information.

 Cancelling 221+ events